ramhaidar/Zen-Browser-Portable/README.md

 ## Steps to Build Zen Browser(latest) on Linux (the output file will work on both linux and windows):

-1. Download the `zenmake.sh` script by cloning or downloading the zip.
+1. Download the `zenmake.sh` script.

 2. Make the `zenmake.sh` script executable by running:
     ```bash